 3) AF may access the PIN Profile invoking a NEF API.

 4) In case of multiple PEMCs in a PIN, how to assure that only one PEMC is controlling the PIN at any point of time is implementation specific (e.g. via Application specific mechanism carried by application layer) and therefore it is not specified.

+5) The 5GC is not responsible for managing the PIN validity duration